 Visitors can visit this former mill town and get a guided tour and explore many of the buildings.
 These are a glimpse of the life and times of the early 1900s in the Upper Thumb.
 They are mostly located along Pioneer Drive.

 The Seven Gables is a Victorian-style mansion overlooking Lake Huron.
 Many consider it a focal point of Huron City.
 William Lyon Phelps named it after the House of Seven Gables from Nathaniel Hawthorne’s novel.
 The fires of 1871 and 1881 destroyed the prior homes situated on this location; Forestview and Lakeview.
 It has a grand staircase, double lounges, an elegant Victorian dining room and part of William’s personal library.

 The house has always been family-owned.
 Annabel Hubbard arranged it in 1886 for her father.
 After getting married, she added modern bathrooms and upgraded several rooms.
-The furniture is original so as the 1886 decorations that fill much of the house.
+The furniture is original so the 1886 decorations fill much of the house.
 (Map point #14)